How to Optimize Website Visitor Retention and Conversion

 Many research studies have shown that most internet users who land on business websites from a Google search results page click the Back button in just seconds and move on to another website listed near the top.
 This quick departure is measured by website analytics as the “bounce rate.”
 A high bounce rate means that potential customers are leaving your website quickly from the page they landed on.
 In most cases, visitors who bounce will never return.
 No matter how beautiful your website looks and how high its rankings are, failure to convert web traffic into leads and sales means lost opportunities that a business simply can’t afford.

 The online marketing professionals at Kick Ass SEO spend a great deal of time studying how and why visitors behave the way they do.
-Through careful analysis of web analytics data on users’ behavior, we can design websites that incorporate elements of navigation design, content flow, and SEO into every aspect of your website.
+Through careful analysis of web analytics data on users’ behavior, we can design websites that incorporate elements of navigation design, content flow, and SEO seamlessly.
 In order to create a kick-ass lead generation tool, you need the combination of elements, each designed to retain, inform, and convert website visitors.
 It’s not just about looks; it’s about psychology of selling.
 Here are top 5 reasons for high bounce rates.

 Failure to Establish Credibility